The objectives of SANBI’s student and intern programmes are to:

 - Academic achievement

-A variety of student and internship programmes as well as postgraduate bursaries become available on a regular basis.
+A variety of student and intern programmes as well as postgraduate bursaries are made available annually:

 1. Work-integrated (experiential) learning

-Work-integrated (experiential) learning opportunities provide students with opportunities to apply knowledge and skills learned in the classroom in a real work place context.
+Work-integrated (experiential) learning programmes provide students with opportunities to apply theoretical knowledge and skills in a real work place context.
 At present SANBI offers work-integrated learning only to students studying Horticulture and Nature Conservation.

 2. Internship programmes